hestabroo/website/_posts/2025-09-10-gerrymandering.md

 ## Background
 Leading up to the 2016 U.S. elections, North Carolina's popular vote was relatively 50/50 between Democrats and Republicans, and historically the state's House representation had been evenly split between the two parties.
 In the lead up to the 2016 election, Republican lawmakers managed to pass a gerrymandered redistricting map that led Republicans to secure a 10-3 victory in the 2016 House election.
 In 2018, the 10-3 district map was struck down by U.S. Federal courts, who deemed it an unconstitutional partisan gerrymander.
-The case has widely been criticized as an aggregious example of partisan gerrymandering, and an example of gerrymandering's negative impact on fair democratic process.
+The case has widely been criticized as an egregious example of partisan gerrymandering, and an example of gerrymandering's negative impact on fair democratic process.

 In the lead up to the election, Republican Rep. David Lewis was famously cited as saying "I propose that we draw the maps to give a partisan [10-3 split], because I **do not believe it's possible to draw a map with [an 11-2 split]**."